-From the waggy-tailed joy of the Pet Parade to the breathless speculation over which side of Pilot Butte will catch on fire (it’s a thing!) there’s something magical about spending Fourth of July in Bend, Oregon.
+From the waggy-tailed joy of the Pet Parade to the breathless speculation over which side of Pilot Butte will catch on fire (it’s a thing!), spending Fourth of July in Bend, Oregon is a magical experience.

-Here’s what you should know if you plan to join us in 2018.
+Here’s what you should know if you’re joining us in 2019.

 Q: Where can I watch Fourth of July fireworks in Bend?

 If that’s not an option, you can see fireworks from just about any spot in town with a view of Pilot Butte.
 City parks are popular viewing zones, so check the Parks & Rec site to find one near you.
-Al Moody Park (near the base of Pilot Butte) is a locals’ favorite, but you’ll want to get there early with a blanket or chairs.
+Pine Nursery Park and Al Moody Park are both locals’ favorites, so get there early with a blanket or chairs.

 Q: What special events are happening for July 4?

-A: Bend’s Old-fashioned 4th of July celebration is like something out of a Normal Rockwell painting.
-Pie-eating contests, dunk tanks, scavenger hunts, and sack races will keep you hopping (so to speak) all day long.
+A: Bend’s Old-fashioned 4th of July celebration is like something out of a Norman Rockwell painting.
+Pie-eating contests, kids pulled in little red wagons, scavenger hunts, and sack races will keep you hopping (so to speak) all day long.